edgarkech/scalable_field_camera/STL_4x5/README.md

 Make sure to get squared bellows with a front measurement of something between 88 and 98mm (default is 94mm) and a back measurement of something between 141 and 153mm (default is 144mm).

 You have to create your own STLs for the bellow frames from the according SCAD files.
 In the config_4x5.scad file find the variables "vBellowsFrontInner_l" and "vBellowsBackInner_l" and change them to the measurements of your bellows - don't change anything else unless you have a really good reason for it.
 Let OpenSCAD render your SCAD files and export to STL.

+### bellows frames (in case you are not using bellows from standard cameras):
+The bellows frames consist of two individual parts (inner and outer frame), but I modeled them as one piece for easier modeling and printing.
+They are just "linked" together via the bottom 0.1mm (for easier printing).
+Just use a knife to split inner and outer frame and clean up the edges.

+### front standart:
+don't try to print the front standart in its upright position.
+Lay it down ot its back side and make sure to allow support everywhere.

 ### focusing rod:
 Find "T6 lead screw" with fitting brass nuts on aliexpress, ebay or your preferred source, similar to this offer: https://www.aliexpress.com/item/32507277503.html.